 - loss of the company’s reputation and hiring appeal to high-value talent

-Partnering with a global EOR service provider is an effective way to compliantly hire employees without the need for you to handle the complexities of Cypriot employment laws on your own.
-Acumen makes sure that the employees we onboard on your behalf are given access to all the rights and protections afforded them by the country’s law, eliminating the risks of lawsuits, fines and penalties for your company or your clients.
+Partnering with a global EOR service provider is an effective way to compliantly hire employees without needing to handle the complexities of Cypriot employment laws on your own.
+Acumen ensures that the employees we onboard on your behalf are given access to all the rights and protections afforded by the country’s law, eliminating the risks of lawsuits, fines, and penalties for your company or your clients.

 Documents needed for compliant employee onboarding in Cyprus

-Businesses and organizations wishing to hire citizens, residents, or potential residents in Cyprus need to obtain the required paperwork to do so.
+Businesses and organizations wishing to hire citizens, residents, or potential residents in Cyprus must obtain the required paperwork.

 Employers will need to verify the right to work of employees in Cyprus by checking their ID or passport and relevant visa, where it applies.
 Cyprus being part of the European Union automatically grants EU citizens the same rights to work as Cyprus citizens.

-Employees in Cyprus need to share their identity card (ID) and social insurance number with the company at least one day before the beginning of their employment.
+Employees in Cyprus must share their identity card (ID) and social insurance number with the company at least one day before the beginning of their employment.

 Sensitive topics include:

-- physical or mental disability checks are only allowed if relevant for the position
+- physical or mental disability checks are only allowed if relevant to the position

 - credit and financial background checks are generally allowed